IBM/cloud-pak-deployer/docs/src/50-advanced/private-registry-and-air-gapped.md

     The deployer only supports using a private registry for the Cloud Pak images, not for OpenShift itself.
 Air-gapped installation of OpenShift is currently not in scope for the deployer.

 !!! warning
-    The `registry_host_name` you specify in the `image_registry` definition must also be available for DNS lookup within OpenShift.
+    The `registry_host_name` or `registry_url` you specify in the `image_registry` definition must also be available for DNS lookup within OpenShift.
 If the registry runs on a server that is not registered in the DNS, use its IP address instead of a host name.

 The main 3 directories that are needed for both types of air-gapped installations are: